Giffords returning to Washington for husband's event

-PHOENIX Representative Gabrielle Giffords, who was shot in the head in January, will return to Washington on Thursday to attend her astronaut husband's military retirement ceremony, her spokesman said on Wednesday.
+PHOENIX Representative Gabrielle Giffords will return to Washington on Thursday to attend her astronaut husband's military retirement ceremony, her spokesman said on Wednesday.

-The visit will mark only the second visit to Washington for Giffords since she was shot in a January 8 shooting spree in Tucson that killed six people and wounded 12 others.
+The visit will mark only the second visit to Washington for Giffords since she was shot through the head in a January 8 shooting spree in Tucson that killed six people and wounded 12 others.

 The Arizona Democrat has been undergoing long-term rehabilitation therapy in Houston.